Tennis-Muguruza lays down a marker as big names pull out of warm-ups | Sports-Games

 The warm-up tournaments at Melbourne Park were hit by more withdrawals early on Saturday when former Australian Open champions Naomi Osaka and Victoria Azarenka pulled out, citing injuries.
 The withdrawals all had the look of precautionary measures and it was a case of feast to famine for organisers, who had put on some 70 matches on Friday after play was postponed a day earlier because of a COVID-19 scare.

-The delayed schedule prompted organisers of the Grampians Trophy warm-up event to cancel Sunday's final.
+The delayed schedule and the Monday start of the Australian prompted organisers of the Grampians Trophy warm-up event to cancel Sunday's final.
 Muguruza looked in rude health in backing up Friday's 6-2 6-2 win over Sofia Kenin, which had given her a measure of revenge for her loss to the American in last year's Australian Open final.

 The former French Open and Wimbledon champion took less than an hour to blow Czech Vondrousova off the court at the Margaret Court Arena and has reached the final with the loss of only 10 games in four matches.
 "I think I played well today, my serve was working well at the right moments and I was able to control the match," said Muguruza, who is seeded 14th for the Grand Slam and faces lucky loser Margarita Gasparyan in the opening round.